genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 ![](/img/zero-layout-select.png)

-This will save the layout in a variable such as `temp1`.
+This will save the layout in a variable, such as `temp1`.

 ![](/img/temp1-global-variable.png)